New agreement to enhance student mobility, address need for French-language teachers

 May 16, 2017

-A young female teacher explaining schoolwork to a young male student.
+A teacher explaining schoolwork to a young student.

 Ottawa, May 16, 2017 – A letter of intent signed this morning at the French Embassy in Ottawa by the Conference of University Presidents (CPU), the Association des collèges et universités de la francophonie canadienne (ACUFC) and Universities Canada addresses both the growing need for French-language teachers in Canada and the necessity of increasing professional opportunities for students studying for a degree in French as a foreign language in France.
 This agreement will encourage Canadian students in French-language teaching and francophone programs to study or work in France.